-The Quarries of Marathi worked from the first Cycladic times (3rd millenium BC) till recently.
+The Quarries of Marathi worked from the first Cycladic times (3rd millennium BC) till recently.
 Visitors will see underground corridors and buildings of the 19th century.
-Many statues of the antuquity were made of Parian marble, which is considered of fine quality.
+Many statues of the antiquity were made of Parian marble, which is considered of fine quality.

 Aqua Paros is one of the biggest water parks in Greece and uses sea water instead of the common artificial water.
 It has many slides and other games for young and adults.
 There is a bus that leaves from Parikia and goes you to the Park.

 The Archaeological Museum of Paros is located in the capital town, Parikia.
 It hosts findings from excavations on the island, mostly from the sanctuaries of Apollo and Asklepios.
 The most famous exhibit is the statue of Gorgo.

 The Byzantine Art Gallery of Marpissa is found close to the central square of the village and hosts mostly religious exhibits.

 Housed in the Church of Ekatontapiliani, the Byzantine Museum of Parikia exhibits a collection of rare and valuable icons, various religious relics and other ecclesiastical items dating from the post-Byzantine period.